Functions#

 denominator_end – the denominator end of the range

-- value_set_int64_range(value: Value, start: int, end: int) None #
+- value_set_int64_range(value: Value, start: int, end: int) None#

 Sets

-to the range specified bystart
+valueto the range specified bystartandend.- Parameters:

 value – a GValue initialized to GST_TYPE_INT64_RANGE